Life Insurance with No Medical Questions Asked

 How to Shop It the Smart Way

 The best way to shop no-questions coverage is to treat it as a spectrum, not a single product.
-Start by running quotes for the benefit amount you actually want.
+Start by testing pricing for the benefit amount you want.
 Then compare guaranteed issue against simplified issue policies that may still avoid an exam but offer better pricing and immediate full benefits.
-If health is stable, it can also be worth pricing a small traditional policy—because even a modest fully underwritten policy can sometimes cost less than guaranteed issue coverage for the same face amount.
+If health is stable enough, it can also be worth pricing a modest traditional policy because even a small fully underwritten policy can sometimes cost less than guaranteed issue coverage for the same face amount.

 If you’re already researching end-of-life planning, our guides on burial insurance for seniors and life insurance with pre-existing conditions can help you set realistic expectations about approvals, plan types, and what carriers focus on most.